FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 Traveller Specific Accommodation, preparing an area in Rathkeale in

-conjunction with the HSE to provide an isolation area in Rathkeale, if required,--- 9
+conjunction with the HSE to provide an isolation area in Rathkeale, if required,
+---
+9

 and the rehousing of families from Traveller Specific Accommodation to